-On January 29, 2009, the Commission authorized a General Lease - Recreational and Protective Structure Use to William J. Koenig and Jane O'Green Koenig, Co-Trustees of the Koenig Family Trust, dated February 20, 2001 (Item C17, January 29, 2009).
-That lease will expire on January 28, 2019.
-The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the continued use and maintenance of an existing floating boat dock with single berth, 4 pilings, three 2-piling dolphins, gangway, debris diverter, and bank protection.
+On June 24, 2008, the Commission authorized a General Lease - Recreational and Protective Structure Use to Sean Edward Hutton (Item C10, June 24, 2008).
+That lease expired on June 23, 2018.
+On March 13, 2015, the Applicant transferred the upland parcel into a trust.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the continued use and maintenance of an existing covered floating boat dock with slip, gangway, one dolphin, two pilings, and bank protection in the Sacramento River.

-The proposed lease area contains similar facilities as authorized in the prior lease.
-The lease facilities are designed for recreational boating and shoreline protection.
+The proposed lease area contains the same facilities as in the prior lease.
+The lease facilities are designed for recreational boating purposes and shoreline protection.
 The floating boat dock and appurtenant facilities have existed at this location for many years.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.
+The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River, for recreational and navigational use by the public.